keriganmarketing/medlicense/user/pages/04.licensure-information/licensing-articles-and-information/risk-management-through-licensure/item.md

 enablefeatureboxes: false
 date: '01/18/2018 11:53 am'
 googletitle: 'Risk Management through Licensure'
-googledesc: 'Having more than one active Medical License can reduce the risk of finding himself/herself without the ability to practice medicine due to unwarranted actions.
+googledesc: "Having more than one active Medical License can reduce risk of finding yourself without the ability to practice medicine due to unwarranted actions.
 You spent years in training to get to where you are.
-Don''t let personality conflicts, vindictive employees, or unreasonable patients ruin your career.'
+Don't let personality conflicts, vindictive employees, or unreasonable patients ruin your career.\r\n"
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Risk Management through Licensure'
-twitterdescription: 'Having more than one active Medical License can reduce the risk of finding himself/herself without the ability to practice medicine due to unwarranted actions.
+twitterdescription: "Having more than one active Medical License can reduce risk of finding yourself without the ability to practice medicine due to unwarranted actions.
 You spent years in training to get to where you are.
-Don''t let personality conflicts, vindictive employees, or unreasonable patients ruin your career.'
+Don't let personality conflicts, vindictive employees, or unreasonable patients ruin your career.\r\n"
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false